 Behavioral Therapy for depression is a good fit for someone who needs help getting involved in activities and behaviors that are inconsistent with a depressed mood.
-The individual’s cognitions would not be the target of a behavioral intervention; rather, the client would be behaving his/her way out of depression.
+The individual’s cognitions would not be the target of a behavioral intervention; rather, the client would be behaving their way out of depression.

 On the other hand, a CBT approach would contain behavioral elements in addition to a focus on faulty beliefs and thought patterns contributing to depression.
 CBT is the most researched type of treatment for depression, with many studies supporting its efficacy (Jorm et al., 2013).

-Mindfulness-based CBT combines CBT with the element of present-moment awareness of how ruminative or wandering thoughts relate to depressed thinking (Jorm et al., 2013).
+Mindfulness-Based CBT combines CBT with the element of present-moment awareness of how ruminative or wandering thoughts relate to depressed thinking (Jorm et al., 2013).
 Interpersonal Counseling involves working with the client to identify aspects of interpersonal relationships that contribute to depressive symptoms.

-When systematic desensitization is used, gradual exposure also involves Relaxation Techniques as a way of pairing the feared stimulus with a state that is not compatible with anxiety.
+When systematic desensitization is used, gradual exposure also involves relaxation techniques as a way of pairing the feared stimulus with a state that is not compatible with anxiety.

 Treating Trauma and Loss

 Many of us also experience trauma, which is a deeply troubling and painful experience, such as involvement in a natural disaster, combat, personal violence, or the death of a child.
 Sometimes people can get through the various stages of grief and ultimately move forward with life after loss or trauma.
-But, often, it becomes too much to bear without clinical help.
+But often, it becomes too much to bear without clinical help.